jyothishkjames/Music-Genre-Classification/README.md

 Supervised and Unsupervised Classification Algorithms have been used to Evaluate the Accuracy of Classification of a song to a Genre:

-Procedure followed for preparing the Trains and Test datasets.
+Procedure followed for preparing the Train and Test datasets.

 Step1: Convert the dataset in MP3 to WAV format.